-For impounded cats, a “Release of Impound” is not necessary, but shelter staff does need to see proof of Rabies vaccination (if over 4 months).
+For impounded cats and exotics, a “Release of Impound” form is not necessary.
+Shelter staff does need to see proof of Rabies vaccination for cats (if over 4 months).

-For all pets impounded at WCHS there is a $25 fee, in addition to an $8 boarding fee for each additional day we care for your animal in the shelter.
+For all dogs and cats impounded at WCHS there is a $25 fee, in addition to an $8 boarding fee for each additional day we care for your animal in the shelter.
 Owners outside of the city of Pullman must show proof of a current, valid pet license from municipalities where it is required.

 Stray pets are made available for adoption after 3 days if the pet has no identification (microchip or tags) and 6 days if the pet has some form of identification.
-If you have not contacted WCHS in that period, the animal will be evaluated for adoptability.
+If you have not contacted WCHS in that period, the animal becomes property of WCHS and will be evaluated for adoptability.